September 12, 2024

 Address: 1100 Reynolda Rd.
 Suite 100, Winston-Salem, NC 27104

 What it is: a small but mighty downtown bakery with a flair for the delicious.
-Think quiet side street, unassuming glass door, and wildly imaginative flavor combinations.
-It’s Willy Wonka meets Alice in Wonderland, with easier parking.
+Think quiet side street, unassuming glass door, bold design choices, and wildly imaginative flavor combinations.
+It's Willy Wonka meets Alice in Wonderland, with easier parking.

 Who they are: a plucky young shop led by chief baker and self-taught marvel Brittany McGee, who launched this storefront as an offshoot of her lifelong dedication to creative “baking with intention.”
 It takes a lot of moxy to make a Fruity Pebbles flavored macaron, and even more to sell out of them darn near every day.
-And the red wine brownie?
+And the red velvet cookie sandwich?
 A must-taste when in Winston-Salem.
-And for all you devout cookie connoisseurs, flavor varieties include lemon ginger cardamom, salted chocolate chunk, and Horchata (cinnamon and white chocolate) just to name a few.

-*When to pop in: After lunch at Mozelle’s, or any local eatery right around the corner, or anytime you find yourself in Winston-Salem’s trendy Historic West End.
-Like any magical wonderland, Humble Bee is only open a few days a week during lunch and dinner.
-Fortunately, those days are Thursday through Sunday, when most of us treat lovers are looking for our sweet fix.
+When to pop in: After lunch at Mozelle’s, or any local eatery right around the corner, or anytime you find yourself in Winston-Salem’s trendy Historic West End / Burke Street area.
+Like any magical wonderland, The Humble Bee is only open a few days a week and the hours often rotate, so it's best to check their Instagram feed for the most updated hours.
+You can also sign up for to learn from the master confectioner herself at one of her cake-decorating classes.

 Why you’ll be back: The one-to-one connection with everything in this humble shop(pe).
 From the intimate space to the thoughtful attention to special dietary needs (gluten-free, vegan, nut-free), Humble Bee delivers more than a sultry mouthful of sugary love.
 It bakes with its heart on its sleeve, and its soul on your plate.
 Yum.